 Provides nontechnical definitions (i.e. in standard English and avoiding algebraic definitions) of statistical and methodological terms used in the social and behavioral sciences.
 Intended for "educated general readers," it focuses on concepts rather than calculations.
 Examples and illustra¬tions are included when useful.
 Technical terms used to define other terms aisarre asterisked when they too have entries.
 Includes key to frequently used symbols and the Greek alphabet, list of illustrations, and suggestions for further reading.

-This four-volume dictionary and guide to current sources of quantitative information for more than 200 countries lists more than 50,000 subjects and incorporates more than 155,000 citations and 1,000 sources of statistical information.
+This four-volume directory is a guide to current sources of quantitative information from more than 200 countries.
+It lists more than 50,000 subjects and incorporates more than 155,000 citations and 1,000 sources of statistical information.
 Arranged alphabetically by issuing organization within each subject category, entries lead readers to a wide range of materials and formats for domestic and international statistics.
+It is updated annually; newest editions are available online; older print editions are available in Main Reference (2011) and Oak Street (1962-2010).

 310 W89 SSHEL RCC